ShreyasJenner/audio-metadata-reader/README.md

   ![](data/image.webp)

 <h3>Fixes:</h3>

 1. Currently for mp3 when printing the frame list, explanation of the frame code has not been added.
-Users need to check what each code means and then print the result
+Users need to check what each code means and then print the result:
+  - Eg, APIC -> means image data